First evidence for mixing-induced $CP$ violation in B$^0_\mathrm{s}$ $\to$ J/$\psi\,\phi$(1020) decays in pp collisions at $\sqrt{s} = $ 13 TeV: Abstract

 The \Bsjpsiphi decay proceeds through a mixture of \CP eigenstates, which requires an amplitude analysis to separate the \CP-odd and \CP-even components.
 A time-dependent angular analysis is performed in the transversity basis~\cite{ref:Dighe99epjc} by measuring the decay angles of the final-state particles $\Theta = (\thetaT,\, \psiT,\, \phiT)$ and \ct, which is the proper decay time of the reconstructed \Bs meson candidate, as described in Refs.~\cite{ref:PDG, CMS:2021136188}.
 In the transversity basis, a reference frame is chosen such that the $x$ axis aligns with the \phimes momentum, and the $x$-$y$ plane is the \phiKK decay plane.
 The polar and azimuthal angles of the \PGmp in the \jpsi rest frame are denoted \thetaT and \phiT, respectively.
 The helicity angle \psiT, computed in the \phimes rest frame, is the angle between the \PKp momentum and the direction of negative \jpsi momentum.
 The three decay angles are illustrated in Fig.~\ref{fig:fig1} (left).
 The decay rate formalism used to describe the distribution of final-state particles is the same as in previous CMS results~\cite{ref:cmsKhachatryan16plb, CMS:2021136188}.
 The CPV in the \BsBsbar system is described by the complex parameter $\lambda = (q/p) (\overline{A}_\f/A_\f)$, where $A_\f$ ($\overline{A}_\f)$ is the decay amplitude of the \Bs (\Bsbar) meson to the final state $f$, and the parameters $p$ and $q$ relate the heavy and light mass eigenstates to the flavor eigenstates through $\PB^{\mathrm{L(H)}}_{\s} = p |\Bs\rangle \varpm q|\Bsbar\rangle$~\cite{ref:Branco99irmp}.
 The parameters of interest (POIs) describing the decay rate are the weak phase \phis; the decay width and absolute mass differences between the \Bs mass eigenstates \DGs and \Dms; their average decay width \Gs; the direct CPV observable \abslambda; the longitudinal, parallel, and perpendicular transversity amplitudes \Azero, \Apara, and \Aperp; and the corresponding (\CP conserving) strong phases \dzero, \dpara, and \dperp.
 Possible contributions from $\Bs \to \jpsi \, \PfDzP{980}$ and nonresonant \BsjpsiKK decays are taken into account by including an additional $S$-wave term in the decay model, parametrized with amplitude \Aswav and phase \dswav.
-An effective coupling factor is required to model the $S$-$P$ wave interference due to the lack of a \mKK parametrization in the fit model.
-Within the \mKK range used in this analysis (1009.5--1039.5\MeV), we calculate this correction to be $\ksp = 0.538 \pm 0.004$ by integrating the mass lineshape interference term.
-A relativistic Breit--Wigner distribution and a constant distribution are assumed to describe the $P$- and $S$-wave, respectively, with alternative assumptions used to estimate the \ksp uncertainty.
-To simplify the decay model, the value of \dzero is set to zero, following a general convention~\cite{ref:d0Abazov12prd, ref:cdfAaltonen12prd}, and the value of \DGs is constrained to be positive, based on Ref.~\cite{ref:Aaij2012eq}.
-To reduce correlations, $\dswpd \equiv \dswav-\dperp$ is used instead of \dswav, as only phase differences have physical meaning.
+An effective coupling factor is required to model the $S$-$P$ wave interference due to the lack of an \mKK parametrization in the fit model.
+Within the \mKK range used in this analysis (1009.5--1029.5\MeV), we calculate this correction to be $\ksp = 0.538 \pm 0.004$ by integrating the mass lineshape interference term.
+A relativistic Breit--Wigner distribution and a constant distribution are assumed to describe the $P$- and $S$-wave, respectively, with a Flatt\'{e} distribution~\cite{Flatte:1976xv} used as an alternative assumption to estimate the \ksp uncertainty.
+The strong phase \dzero is selected as the reference phase and set to zero, following a general convention~\cite{ref:d0Abazov12prd, ref:cdfAaltonen12prd}.
+The value of \DGs is constrained to be positive, based on Ref.~\cite{ref:Aaij2012eq}.
+To reduce correlations, $\dswpd \equiv \dswav-\dperp$ is used instead of \dswav.
+Possible \BsBsbar production asymmetries are neglected, as the effect is expected to be small and below the sensitivity of the analysis, consistent with what is typically done in measurements of this type.